 When considering opioid replacement therapy, group therapy sessions also come into play.

-In group therapy, a group of addicts meet and work together to share their issues and struggles and glean helpful tips from others in the group.
+In group therapy, a group of addicts meets and work together to share their issues and struggles and glean helpful tips from others in the group.
 These are supervised, in most cases, by a licensed drug addiction counselor.
 It helps to know that they’re not alone on their journey to sobriety.

 Group therapy may also include music and other complementary forms of treatment that work together to help relieve the anxiety and stress of addiction.
 Addicts will work closely with licensed therapists to learn how to change habits, make the right life choices, make the right lifestyle changes and find new ways to cope with stress and the desire to use drugs.